RunestoneInteractive/RunestoneServer/tests/test_course_1/_sources/activecode.rst

 :orphan:

+This is copied directly from ``index.rst`` in the Runestone Components ActiveCode tests.

 ActiveCode Test
 ===============
+Note: an existing server-side test is named ``test_activecode_1``.
+So, we start numbering here at 2.

-.. activecode:: test1
+.. activecode:: test_activecode_2

    print("Hello World")

-End of test1

-.. activecode:: test1a
+.. activecode:: test_activecode_2a

    This question has multiple lines of explanatory text prior to the editing area or scaffolded code.